Higuy8000/UE4CompilationTool/README.md

 ## Acknowledgments

 * Epic Games for Unreal Engine 4.
-* Valve Corporation for Steamworks and Steam.
+* Valve Corporation for Steamworks / Steam.
 * This tool was built by Lucas Govatos.
+* Note: This tool in no way integrates with either of these applications (Unreal Engine 4 or Steamworks), but simply uses Windows commands to open tools provided by each and run commands.